samuelbarrett1234/40KLearn/README.md

   doing the action", and the target position is "what is the action being done to."
 Their use is dependent on the type of action.

+The Python code is split into three directories: pyapp, pyai, and Scripts. pyapp contains application code, pyai contains AI-related code, and Scripts contains any runnable files.

 ## Installation Instructions

 This project relies on the Boost C++ libraries.
 Ensure they are installed and built.